Wealden District Council

 Activities had to stop with Covid restrictions.

-Spring 22 a number of RL courts have set up or are setting up Resident Groups which will help deliver new activities working with Freedom Leisure to do some taster sessions and from there explore what residents want
+A number of RL courts have set up or are setting up since Covid Resident Groups which are resulting in new activities both one-off and ongoing.

-Exploring use of technology to deliver activities using online sessions once Wi-Fi is installed
+We are exploring the use of technology to deliver activities using online sessions once Wi-Fi is installed

 7